 Credits, 3 sem. hrs.
-This dimension is the culmination of the student's training and requires him/her to synthesize knowledge and skills in the workplace.
-Interns will engage in a minimum of 300 clock hours on-site in a variety of meaningful and relevant capstone workplace experiences in diverse settings both at elementary and secondary schools, as well as some outside the educational arena.
+This dimension is paramount in the candidate's training and requires him/her to synthesize knowledge and skills in the workplace.
+Interns will engage in a variety of meaningful and relevant capstone workplace experiences in school settings, as well as some outside the educational arena.
 The primary purpose of the focused internship is to expand the knowledge, dispositions, and skills necessary to become an effective and efficient educational leader.
-In addition to the workplace tasks, interns will return to the university monthly during the semester to meet with other members of the cohort group and the university supervisor to participate in reflective seminars to share ideas and reflect on their on-site experiences.
+In addition to the workplace tasks, interns will return to the university on a regular basis during the semester to meet with other members of the cohort group and the university supervisor to participate in seminars.
 Interns will also have opportunities to broaden their horizons through professional development activities during this dimension.
+Candidates will engage in a variety of meaningful and relevant experiences within the school and district requiring them to synthesize and apply knowledge and skills of building-level leaders.
+The assigned projects are general and emphasize using an action research model for making school improvement plans.